 Dawn says: "I’m a big fan of artificial grass – not only is it a soft surface, but it’s also low maintenance; a huge benefit when you’re busy with small children.
 You can install a safety surface underneath to help cushion falls and this is a grass that won’t sulk if it’s in a shady area or under trees."

 Include safe water features

 Dawn says: "Most parents would rather be without a pond, after all, we have enough to worry about without adding to our stress list.
-However, kids do love water so it’s worth including it in some way.
-An old butler sink with plug under an outdoor tap can mean hours of fun and splashing around but you can take away the plug whenever you’re not around to supervise.
+However, kids do love water so it’s worth including it in some way."

-If you don't have time to create a water feature, there are lots of summer toys that will create hours of outdoor fun, like this bubble fountain, or a paddling pool.
+If you don't have the time or space to create a water feature, there are lots of summer toys that will create hours of outdoor fun, like this bubble fountain, or a paddling pool.
 Plus, don't forget their swimwear!

 Avoid toxic plants

 Dawn says: "If you have babies and young toddlers then you'll know that they explore the world by putting things in their mouths.
 Because of this, we have to watch them closely and many parents would feel safer having nothing remotely toxic or poisonous in their garden.
 It's important to teach children to be careful in the garden – to never put anything in their mouth before they check with a grown-up and to always wash their hands after they’ve been playing in the garden.
 This approach means they are equally savvy when out in nature or in someone else’s garden who may be less child-aware with their planting.
 Having said that there are one or two plants which are so toxic I would never plant them – laburnum and monkshood for example."